-B. Maze-based Discrete Time Markov Chain
+B. Maze-Based Discrete Time Markov Chain

-1) Task Domain: A simulated robot in a maze-based discrete time Markov chain world (Fig. 5) attempts to reach a goal state (1) within a specific number of time steps and (2) with fewer than a specific number of collisions with walls.
-The discrete time Markov chain components are: (1) State space: In the maze world, white cells are valid states, black cells are walls, and the blue cell is the goal state.
-The world is surrounded by implicit walls.
-(2) Action space: The robot's action space is moving in the cardinal directions, {up, down, left, right}.
-(3) Current state: The state where the robot currently is.
-(4) Transition: The robot transitions from the current state to the next state indicated by its action (e.g., moving up if the action is up) with probability $\rho$ , and transits to one of the other three adjacent states with probability $(1 - \rho)/3$ .
-The robot remains in the same state if the transition would cause the robot to hit a wall.
-(5) Reward: The robot gets a state-related reward when a transition happens without a collision.
+- 1) Task Domain: A simulated robot in a maze-based discrete time Markov chain world (see Fig. 5) attempts to reach a goal state 1) within a specific number of time steps and 2) with fewer than a specific number of collisions with walls.
+The discrete time Markov chain components are as follows. - State space: In the maze world, white cells are valid states, black squares are walls, and the blue circle is the goal state.
+The world is surrounded by implicit walls. - 2) Action space: The robot's action space is moving in the cardinal directions, {up, down, left, right}. - 3) Current state: The state where the robot currently is. - 4) Transition: The robot transitions from the current state to the next state indicated by its action (e.g., moving up if the action is up) with probability ρ , and transits to one of the other three adjacent states with probability $(1-\rho)/3$.
+The robot remains in the same state if the transition would cause the robot to hit a wall. - 5) Reward: The robot gets a state-related reward when a transition happens without a collision.
 If the robot hits a wall, it receives a negative reward as a punishment for the collision.

-(6) Goal state: a specified state in the world; e.g., the blue cell in Fig. 5.
+Goal state: a specified state in the world; e.g., the blue cell in Fig. 5.

-The robot is equipped with the following sensors that assist the robot to complete its task: (1) A simulated GPS that returns the robot's current state.
-(2) An obstacle sensor that indicates which adjacent states are open and which are obstacles.
-(3) A collision sensor that indicates whether the robot hit a wall when it tried to move.
-(4) A direction sensor that reports the direction the robot moved.
-(5) A simulated motor sensor that reports the actual action (not the intended action) taken by the robot.
-(6) A goal sensor that indicates whether the robot is in the goal state or not.
-(7) A reward sensor that reports the actual reward or punishment that the world gives to the robot when it acts.
-The sensors only return correct values with probability 0.99, and the following information is returned when they give incorrect values: (1) The GPS returns a location randomly chosen from the robot adjacent states; (2) The obstacle sensor returns the false status of the robot adjacent states; the correctness for each state is independent.
-(3) The collision sensor returns the false outcome.
-(4) The direction sensor returns a false direction randomly chosen from all potential false directions.
-(5) The motor sensor returns an action that is not in the action space.
-(6) The goal sensor returns the false outcome.
-(7) The reward sensor returns the correct reward plus or minus 1.
+The robot is equipped with the following sensors that assist the robot to complete its task.

+- 1) A simulated GPS that returns the robot's current state. - An obstacle sensor that indicates which adjacent states are open and which are obstacles. - A collision sensor that indicates whether the robot hit a wall when it tried to move. - A direction sensor that reports the direction the robot moved. - A simulated motor sensor that reports the actual action (not the intended action) taken by the robot. - A goal sensor that indicates whether the robot is in the goal state or not. - A reward sensor that reports the actual reward or punishment that the world gives to the robot when it acts.

+The sensors only return correct values with probability 0.99, and the following information is returned when they give incorrect values.